 - There are no foreign-exchange controls in France.

 Sophistication of Banking Systems

-- There are more than 175 commercial banks operating in France, including 92 branches of foreign banks.
+- There are more than 300 banks operating in France, including more than 130 foreign banks.
 All of the large international commercial banks have either a branch or a representative office in France.

-- Turnover tax (VAT) is charged at a standard rate of 20%.
-Certain goods and services qualify for lower rates of 10%, 5% and 2.1% or are zero-rated.
+- The standard turnover tax (operates as VAT) rate is 20% with certain goods and services qualifying for lower rates of 10%, 5% and 2.1% or 0%.

-- Registration duties range from 0.1% for the transfer of shares to 3% for the transfer of goodwill and 5.09% for the transfer of real estate.
+- Registration duties range from 0.1% for the transfer of certain shares to 3% (transfer price between EUR23,000 to EUR200,000) or 5% (transfer price in excess of EUR200,000) for the transfer of goodwill and 5.09% for the transfer of real estate.
+Certain exemptions may apply.

 - A financial transaction tax of 0.3% is levied on equity securities and similar securities.

-- Payments to resident corporations are not subject to WHT.
-Non-resident companies where there is no tax treaty generally pay a rate of 21% or 30% on dividends and nothing on interest.
-Where a tax treaty is in place, rates range from 0% to 30% on dividends.
+- Payments to resident companies are not subject to WHT, but a rate of 21% or 30% on dividends and 0% on interest will be withheld on payments made to non-resident companies where there is no tax treaty.
+Where a tax treaty is in place and the non-resident can provide the Certificate of Residence, rates range from 0% to 30% on dividends.
 In the majority of cases no WHT is charged on interest.